Definition

 Chinese Taipei Drafts Amendment to Dry Cell Battery Restrictions to Tighten Mercury Limits

-Taiwan is proposing to tighten mercury limits for button cell batteries to ≤ 1 ppm and expand the scope of regulated dry cell batteries to include zinc-air button cells by July 2026.
-Manufacturers and importers must prepare for the invalidation of existing mercury confirmation documents and ensure new product certifications meet the stricter thresholds to maintain market access.
+Taiwan is proposing to tighten mercury limits for button cell batteries to 1 ppm and expand regulatory scope to include zinc-air cells by July 2026.
+Companies must update product specifications and obtain new mercury confirmation documents to maintain market access as existing certifications will be invalidated.

 Japan Amends Technical Guidelines For Managing Mercury-Containing Recycled Resources

 Japan has finalized stricter technical guidelines for the storage and labeling of mercury-containing recycled resources, effective April 1, 2026.
-Impacted operators must upgrade facility infrastructure and labeling protocols, particularly for materials exceeding 0.1% mercury, to ensure compliance with new containment and security standards.
+Operators must implement enhanced containment and security measures for materials exceeding 0.1% mercury to ensure compliance and prevent environmental dispersion.

 Japan Revises Mercury Act Article 2(2) Requirements Ordinance